codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 If you are not sure which OS to select for `curl`, simply select one, and Codefresh automatically identifies and selects the right OS for CLI installation.

 ### Installing the hybrid runtime
+Install the hybrid runtime either through the CLI wizard or via silent install.
+>The Git provider you select for the first runtime installed in your account is the one used in all other runtimes you install.
 1. Do one of the following:
   * If this is your first hybrid runtime installation, in the Welcome page, select **+ Install Runtime**.
   * If you have provisioned a hybrid runtime, to provision additional runtimes, in the Codefresh UI, go to [**Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}, and select **+ Add Runtimes**.